 Global energy demand is quickly accelerating, and the year 2018 demonstrated the fastest( 2.3%) growth rate in the last decade1.
 Paired with increasing awareness of the effects of climate change and the burning of fossil fuels, the need for cost-competitive, clean, and renewable energy has become abundantly clear.
 Of the many renewable energy sources, solar energy is distinctive for its total potential, as the amount of solar energy that reaches earth far exceeds global energy consumption2.

-Specifically, photovoltaic (PV) devices directly convert solar energy to electrical power and are versatile in scalability (e.g., personal use mini- modules and grid-integrated solar arrays) and material technologies.
-Technologies such as multi- and single-junction and single-crystal gallium arsenide (GaAs) solar cells have efficiencies reaching 39.2% and 35.5%, respectively3.
+Photovoltaic (PV) devices directly convert solar energy to electrical power and are versatile in scalability (e.g., personal use mini- modules and grid-integrated solar arrays) and material technologies.
+Technologies such as multi- and single-junction, single-crystal gallium arsenide (GaAs) solar cells have efficiencies reaching 39.2% and 35.5%, respectively3.
 However, fabrication of these high efficiency solar cells is costly and time-consuming.
 Polycrystalline cadmium telluride (CdTe) as a material for thin film PVs is advantageous for its low cost, high- throughput fabrication, variety of deposition techniques, and favorable absorption coefficient.
-These attributes make CdTe propitious for large- scale manufacturing.
-Finally, improvements in efficiency have made CdTe a cost-competitive material compared to silicon and fossil fuels, which currently dominant the PV market4.
+These attributes make CdTe propitious for large- scale manufacturing, and improvements in efficiency have made CdTe cost-competitive with PV-market-dominant silicon and fossil fuels4.

 One recent advancement that has driven the increase in CdTe device efficiency is the incorporation of cadmium selenium telluride (CdSeTe) alloy material into the absorber layer.
 Integrating the lower ~1.4 eV band gap CdSeTe material into a 1.5 eV CdTe absorber reduces the front band gap of the bilayer absorber.
 This increases the photon fraction above the band gap and thus improves current collection.
 Successful incorporation of CdSeTe into absorbers that are 3 μm or thicker for increased current density has been demonstrated with various fabrication techniques (i.e., close-space sublimation, vapor transport deposition, and electroplating)5,6,7.
-Increased room temperature photoluminescence emission spectroscopy (PL), time-resolved photoluminescence (TRPL), and electroluminescence signals from bilayer absorber devices5,8 indicate that (in addition to increased current collection) 1) the CdSeTe appears to have better radiative efficiency and minority carrier lifetime, and 2) a CdSeTe/CdTe device has a larger voltage relative to the ideal than with CdTe only.
+Increased room temperature photoluminescence emission spectroscopy (PL), time-resolved photoluminescence (TRPL), and electroluminescence signals from bilayer absorber devices5,8 indicate that in addition to increased current collection, the CdSeTe appears to have better radiative efficiency and minority carrier lifetime, and a CdSeTe/CdTe device has a larger voltage relative to the ideal than with CdTe only.
 This has largely been attributed to selenium passivation of bulk defects9.

 Little research has been reported on the incorporation of CdSeTe into thinner (≤1.5 μm) CdTe absorbers.
 We have therefore investigated the characteristics of thin 0.5 μm CdSeTe/1.0 μm CdTe bilayer-absorber devices fabricated by close-space sublimation (CSS) to determine whether the benefits seen in thick bilayer absorbers are also attainable with thin bilayer absorbers.
 Such CdSeTe/CdTe absorbers, more than twice as thin as their thicker counterparts, offer a notable decrease in deposition time and material and lower manufacturing costs.
-Finally, they hold potential for future device architecture developments, which require absorber thicknesses of less than 2 μm.
+Finally, they hold potential for future device architecture developments which require absorber thicknesses of less than 2 μm.

 CSS deposition of absorbers in a single automated in-line vacuum system offers many advantages over other fabrication methods10,11.
 Faster deposition rates with CSS fabrication boosts device throughput and promotes larger experimental datasets.
 Additionally, the single vacuum environment of the CSS system in this work limits potential challenges with absorber interfaces.
-Thin film PV devices have many interfaces, each of which can act as a recombination center for electrons and holes, thus reducing the overall device efficiency.
+Thin-film PV devices have many interfaces, each of which can act as a recombination center for electrons and holes, thus reducing the overall device efficiency.
 The use of a single vacuum system for the CdSeTe, CdTe, and cadmium chloride (CdCl2) depositions (necessary for good absorber quality12,13,14,15,16) can produce a better interface and reduce interfacial defects.